gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 For more information about continuous query support, see [Continuous Query (CQ)](cq-container.html).

-For more information about Continuous Querying in [vmware-gemfire-short-name], see [Continuous Querying](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-continuous_querying-chapter_overview.html) in the [vmware-gemfire-short-name] product documentation.
+For more information about Continuous Querying in GemFire, see [Continuous Querying](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-continuous_querying-chapter_overview.html) in the GemFire product documentation.

 ## <a id="configuring-springs-cache-abstraction"></a>Configuring Spring's Cache Abstraction

-With [spring-data-gemfire-name], [vmware-gemfire-short-name] can be used as a caching provider in [cache abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache).
+With Spring Data for VMware GemFire, GemFire can be used as a caching provider in [cache abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache).

 In Cache Abstraction, the caching annotations (such as